xwero/idable-queries-core/README.md

 Used by the database system packages.

+### buildAliasMap

+This function gives full control over the creation of a `Map` instance.
+The data needs to be an associate array.
+A `Map` has `Identifier` instances as keys, which makes it less likely to make typos when accessing the data.

+used by `buildAliasMapCollection`

+### buildAliasMapCollection

+Helper function to transform a two-dimensional data array into an array of `Map` instances.

 ### buildLevelMap

 Helper function to create a `Map` instance from an associate array.
-The benefit of a `Map` instance is that the keys are identifiers.

 Used by `createMapFromFirstLevelResults` and `createMapFromSecondLevelResults`.